 Professional Services Staff Profiles

-Monthly interviews with those dedicated staff members who support the Department's academic, research and teaching objectives and ensures its smooth running.
+Interviews with the dedicated staff members who support DPAG's academic, research and teaching objectives and ensures its smooth running.

-Lynn has been with DPAG since June 2015, joining us from the Nuffield Department of Population Health (NDPH), and heads up the Research Administration team.
-She is responsible for overseeing the department’s entire research portfolio, managing the pre and post research awards process to facilitate the full cycle from research application to the fruition of a new research project.
+Lynn was with DPAG from June 2015 - June 2020, joining us from the Nuffield Department of Population Health (NDPH), and heads up the Research Administration team.
+She was responsible for overseeing the department’s entire research portfolio, managing the pre and post research awards process to facilitate the full cycle from research application to the fruition of a new research project.
 Interview on Thursday 24 October 2019.

 Ryan has been part of DPAG’s Teaching and Technical Support team since March 2017, working on setting up and running the physiology practical classes, and has recently taken up the post of Practical Teaching and Technician Manager.
 Prior to this, he worked at the John Radcliffe Hospital and has also worked in the department before, first joining in November 2007 to work in the Mortuary.
 Interview on Wednesday 2 October 2019.

-Rob has been with DPAG since September 2009 and heads up the Finance team.
-He is responsible for managing the department's financial strategic goals to support both its research and non-research objectives, while overseeing the day-to-day running of the various accounts and transactions.
+Rob was with DPAG from September 2009 - April 2020, heading up the Finance team.
+He was responsible for managing the department's financial strategic goals to support both its research and non-research objectives, while overseeing the day-to-day running of the various accounts and transactions.
 Prior to this, he spent 4 years in the central University's Research Accounts team.
 Interview on Wednesday 31 July 2019.

-Tania has been with DPAG since late November 2013, and is responsible for providing the administrative and technical support required to facilitate the Department's teaching and research.
-She has been at the University of Oxford for 18 years, working at the Law Faculty, Department of Paediatrics, setting up the Medical Sciences Doctoral Training Centre, and most recently the Department of Surgical Sciences, before taking the reins at DPAG 5 years ago.
+Tania was with DPAG from late November 2013 - November 2019.
+As Head of Administration and Finance she was responsible for providing the administrative and technical support required to facilitate the Department's teaching and research.
+She has been at the University of Oxford for 18 years, working at the Law Faculty, Department of Paediatrics, setting up the Medical Sciences Doctoral Training Centre, and most recently the Department of Surgical Sciences, before taking the reins at DPAG in 2013.
 Interview on Thursday 27 June 2019.

 Talitha has been with DPAG since late October 2018, and her primary responsibility is to support the department's staff and students in communicating their work and achievements to a variety of audiences.
 Prior to this, she worked briefly in the University's Undergraduate Admissions and Outreach office after coming to Communications from an eight year career in Broadcast Television.
 Interview on Tuesday 28 May 2019.